How Meghan Markle Ruined Her Own Brand

 The specifics of what went wrong — why this is not just bad luck

-The specific moment trust eroded — not the Oprah interview
+The specific moment trust eroded — it was not the Oprah interview

-The fatigue problem — why it's worse than dislike
+The fatigue problem — why it is worse than dislike

 "The collapse was not one moment.
 It was a pattern of reinvention so constant it eventually looked like instability.
 And instability is the one thing a brand built on authenticity cannot survive."

 She lost because the spotlight stayed, and the audience eventually noticed there was no stable centre underneath it.
 Curiosity without trust is not a career.
 It is a holding pattern.
-The question is what finally fills it.
+The audience is still curious.
+The question is what finally fills the centre — not another announcement about what is coming, but something that actually arrives and stays arrived long enough for people to form an opinion about it that is not coloured by everything that came before.

 The room is still there.
 The audience has not left.
 They have simply stopped leaning forward.
-And for a performer, that is the only thing harder to recover from than genuine hostility.
+And for a performer, that is the only thing harder to recover from than genuine hostility — because hostility can be addressed, redirected, reframed.
+Indifference just sits there, in the empty seats that Suits filled on a different platform, waiting for something that finally gives it a reason to move.

-Keywords: Meghan Markle image collapse · Meghan Markle how she lost the room · Meghan Markle trust credibility · Sussex brand failure · Meghan Markle public opinion 2026
+Keywords: meghan markle image collapse · meghan markle how she lost the room · meghan markle trust credibility · sussex brand failure · meghan markle public opinion 2026 · meghan markle fatigue

 Previous